Code-Institute-Submissions/modonohoe-data-analytics-housing-project/README.md

 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

-## Main Data Analysis and Machine Learning Libraries
+## Data Analysis and ML Libraries 📚

-* Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.
+Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.

+## Credits and Acknowledgments 💐

 ## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content